Anemia of chronic disease: Pathophysiology

+Inflammatory cytokines beyond IL-6 — notably tumor necrosis factor-α (TNF-α) and interleukin-1 (IL-1) — further impair erythropoiesis by reducing erythroid progenitor proliferation, promoting apoptosis of erythroid precursors, and blunting renal erythropoietin production.
+Inflammation may also shorten erythrocyte lifespan via oxidative damage and enhanced phagocytic clearance.
+These effects act together with hepcidin-driven iron sequestration to produce the characteristic normocytic (or sometimes microcytic) anemia of chronic disease.

 In the short term, the overall effect of these changes is likely positive: it allows the body to keep more iron away from bacterial pathogens in the body, while producing more immune cells to fight off infection.
 Almost all bacteria depend on iron to live and multiply.
 However, if inflammation continues, the effect of locking up iron stores is to reduce the ability of the bone marrow to produce red blood cells.
 These cells require iron for their massive amounts of hemoglobin which allow them to transport oxygen.

 Because anemia of chronic disease can be the result of non-infective causes of inflammation, future research is likely to investigate whether hepcidin antagonists might be able to treat this problem.

 Anemia of chronic disease may also be due to neoplastic disorders and non-infectious inflammatory diseases.
 Neoplastic disorders include Hodgkin disease and lung and breast carcinoma, while non-infectious inflammatory diseases include celiac disease, rheumatoid arthritis, systemic lupus erythematosus, scleroderma and dermatomyositis.

 Anemia of chronic disease, as it is now understood, is to at least some degree separate from the anemia seen in kidney failure in which anemia results from reduced production of erythropoietin, or the anemia caused by some drugs (like AZT, used to treat HIV infection) that have the side effect of inhibiting erythropoiesis.
 In other words, not all anemia seen in people with chronic disease should be diagnosed as anemia of chronic disease.
 On the other hand, both of these examples show the complexity of this diagnosis: HIV infection itself can produce anemia of chronic disease, and kidney failure can lead to inflammatory changes that also can produce anemia of chronic disease.